-B. Tech. in Computer Science and Engineering (Cybersecurity and Forensics) is the most soughtafter branch of Engineering in today's world.
-With the advancements in hardware and software technologies, there is huge demand for Cybersecurity professionals in industry.
+The Computer Engineering and Technology is the most sought-after branch of Engineering in today's world.
+With the advancements in hardware and software technologies, there is huge scope for development of a wide range of applications.
 The Internet and allied technologies have connected the world cohesively offering immense opportunities at national and international levels.
 The students of MITWPU will be tomorrow's global leaders, researchers, entrepreneurs and change-makers.
 MITWPU has the objective to make them competent for global scenarios.

-The B. Tech. in Computer Science and Engineering (Cybersecurity and Forensics) curriculum offers a varied range of subjects that fall into the core, specialization and basic sciences categories.
-The programme also has provisions for pursuing Industry Projects, Internships, Foreign and National study tours, interdisciplinary projects as a prudential aspect of the course curriculum.
+The B. Tech (CSE) curriculum offers a varied range of subjects that fall into the core, specialization and basic sciences categories.
+The programme also has provisions for pursuing Industry projects, Internships, Foreign and National study tours, Interdisciplinary Projects as a prudential aspect of the course curriculum.
 The value-based education is ensured by offering Peace related subjects and Yoga practice.

-The curriculum is based on the theme of "Continuous Evaluation".
-Theory and laboratory components are given appropriate importance.
-The communication skills are enhanced through seminar component.
-Industry exposure is given through internships / projects, and development of latest tools / technologies is cached through the components of "Add-on skills".
+The curriculum is based on the theme of Continuous Evaluation.
+Theory and Laboratory components are given appropriate importance.
+The communication skills are enhanced through the component of Seminars.
+Industry exposure is given through Internships / Projects, and development of latest Technologies is achieved and enhanced through usage of latest Tools.